 If the student's behavior is a manifestation of the disability, a disciplinary change in placement (e.g. expulsion) cannot occur.
 The IEP team should also consider if there is a need for a re-evaluation and/or revision of the IEP.
 Students with disabilities, even if expelled, must be provided with FAPE in an alternative educational setting.

-All MDRs are subject to review by the expulsion committee before an expulsion hearing is conducted.
+All MDRs are subject to review by the Interdepartmental Expulsion Hearing Review Committee before an expulsion hearing is approved or conducted.

 Removal to an Interim Alternative Educational Setting (IAES) (Emergency Assignment)